VladMarianCimpeanu/SMBUD-project/ElasticSearch_assignment/queries.md

+# NEW - !ADD TO REPORT
+added new dataset of the population.
+NOW we should use 2 indexes:
+- istat_population: index about italian population
+- istat_vaccinations: index about the vaccinations
+both indexes use codice_regione_ISTAT code to identify a region.
+The original dateset used for istat_population did not assign a code to Trentino region (04), instead it assigned codes for Bolzano(21) and Trento (22) provinces.
+For this reason codes have been corrected in order to link the two indexes.

 ## queries
 - Increment of vaccinated people per region (per age range) ✅
 - Trend of vaccines per day (per region) ✅